alexnathanson/solar-protocol/docs/api.md

 * POST requests allow other devices on the network to update the IP list to account for dynamic IP issues

-### clientPostIP.py
+### publishDevice.py

-This script updates the IPs on the other devices on the network
+This script announces the current device information to the other devices on the network

 * this should be set on a cron timer